tomkarho/Protacon.RxMq/README.md

 ```powershell
 $env:ReferenceAssemblyRoot = 'C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework'
 ```
+## Tests

+To be able to run tests
+1. login to Azure with command line (Az login)
+1. in root create developer-settings.json file for configuring test environment (Azure rg with service bus).
+Check developer-settings-example.json for reference
+   (tag is vf subproject for devops if environment is created into pinja dev subscription)
+1. run in Testing folder
+    ```poweshell
+    Prepare-Testenvironment $SettingsFile developer-settings.json
+    ```
+1. In root run
+    ```powershell
+    Create-setcets.ps1 $SettingsFile developer-settings.json
+    ```
+    This file creates secrets for test settings (dont commit)
+1. run tests in core and legacy projects

 ## Creating and publishing nuget packages by hand if needed

 note: You must have nuget credentials added to 'Protacon Nuget packages' repo to be able to do next steps